square/svelte-store/README.md

 ## The Basics

 Square Svelte Store is intended as a replacement for importing from `svelte/store`.
-It includes all of the features of `svelte/store` while also extending the functionality of some stores and adding some new ones.
+It includes all of the features of `svelte/store` while also adding new stores and extending functionality for compatibility between them.

 ### Loadable

-The new async stores are a new type: `Loadable`.
+Stores exported by @square/svelte-store are a new type: `Loadable`.
 Loadable stores work the same as regular stores--you can derive from them, subscribe to them, and access their value reactively in a component by using the `$` accessor.
-But they also include extra functionality: a `load` function is available on every loadable store.
+But they also include extra functionality: a `load` function is available on every store.
 This function is asynchronous, and resolves to the value of the store after it has finished its async behavior.
 This lets you control the display of your app based on the status of async routines while also maintaining reactivity!

 ```javascript
 {#await myLoadableStore.load()}